 On May 18, 2023, the Company announced that it had been granted the ISO 13485:2016 Quality Management System certification standard by the British Standards Institution.
 The Company also received Medical Device Single Audit Program ("MDSAP") certificate No. 777967.
-The ISO and MDSAP are required for Zentek's Quality Management System that is specific to medical devices (i.e. a ZenGUARD[TM] Surgical Masks) and does not include the York Road production facility.
+The ISO and MDSAP are for the Company's Quality Management System and do not include the production facility.